ciceklab/ECOLE/README.md

 ## Table of Contents

-> Warning: Please note that ECOLÉ software is completely free for academic usage.
+> Warning: Please note that ECOLE software is completely free for academic usage.
 However it is licenced for commercial usage.
 Please first refer to the [License](#license) section for more info.

 - [Installation](#installation)
 - [Features](#features)